After spending the day on Farne Island the day before, we decided to start our day nice and chilled by visiting the Holy Island of Lindisfarne.

 Well, nowadays those monks have all but disappeared (probably with some diabetes) but the secret recipe is still produced at one spot on the island to this day.

-As soon as we heard this, we had to make a trip into St Aidan’s Winery.
+As soon as we heard this, we had to make a trip to St Aidan’s Winery.
 Yaya, in particular, loves a sweet digestive and instantly took a shine to the thought of mead.
 As I was driving, I gave it a miss, but Yaya had a good tipple or two!

 By this point, we were having to start planning our journey back to Morpeth to catch our train to London.